Ethiotechguru/medium-blog/README.md

 ### The Adapter pattern
 The Adapter pattern is a design pattern that allows objects with incompatible interfaces to work together by wrapping one object with an adapter.
 This is useful when you have an existing class with a certain interface and you want to use that class in a context where a different interface is expected.

+Here’s an example of how the Adapter pattern works in code: